 5 Steps To Memorize Drinks as a Bartender

 To become a Bartender, you need to have good communication skills, work efficiency and a good memory.
 For the third part, we got you covered.
+Follow the five steps below to develop a strong drink memory and be the most efficient Bartender you can be.

-1. Know the Popular Cocktails
+1. Know the popular cocktails

 Start by memorizing the basics, like margaritas, martinis and Long Island iced teas, as these are most likely what people will order.
 Knowing the basics will make for a good foundation and get you started fast.